-4.2 Significance Criteria Usage
+5.3 Insignificance Criteria Usage

-In Air Quality EIAP there are three progressive levels triggered by exceeding significance criteria (thresholds/indicators) that are generally based on the General Conformity criteria in 40 CFR 93.158(a).
-The specific significance criteria (thresholds/indicators) used for air quality EIAP are discussed below and are shown in Table 4-1, Significance Criteria (Thresholds/Indicators).
+In Air Quality EIAP there are three progressive levels triggered by exceeding insignificance criteria (thresholds/indicators).
+The specific insignificance criteria (thresholds/indicators) used for air quality EIAP are discussed below

-Level I, Exempt Action Screening: In Level I assessments there are three significance criteria used: NAAQS, CATEXs, and General Conformity Exemptions.
+Level I, Exempt Action Screening: In Level I assessments there are three insignificance criteria used: NAAQS, CATEXs, and General Conformity Exemptions.

 - The NAAQS are used to determine the attainment status of the location of the proposed action.
 Areas where ambient air quality exceeds the NAAQS are designated by the EPA as nonattainment areas and areas where ambient air quality recently achieved the NAAQS thresholds are designated as maintenance areas.
 If a proposed action will occur within an attainment area for all criteria pollutants, General Conformity does not apply and air quality impacts for NEPA are not as consequential as would be in a nonattainment or maintenance area. - CATEXs are used to eliminate any proposed actions from further NEPA assessment for actions that have already been demonstrated to not have a significant effect on the human environment.
 If the proposed action is on the official CATEX list and also falls within an attainment area for all criteria pollutants, document the applicable CATEX and no further air quality assessment is required.
-If the proposed action is not on the official CATEX list, a Level II assessment is required. - CATEXs are NOT applicable to General Conformity Assessments; therefore, if the proposed action is on the official CATEX list and also falls within a nonattainment or maintenance area for any criteria pollutants, General Conformity applicability must be assessed. - General Conformity Exemptions are list in 40 CFR 93.153 or applicable SIP (40 CFR 51.851) and are generally routine and recurring in nature.
+If the proposed action is not on the official CATEX list, a Level II assessment is required.

+CATEXs are NOT applicable to General Conformity Assessments; therefore, if the proposed action is on the official CATEX list and also falls within a nonattainment or maintenance area for any criteria pollutants, General Conformity applicability must be assessed.

+General Conformity Exemptions are list in 40 CFR 93.153 or applicable SIP (40 CFR 51.851) and are generally routine and recurring in nature.
 Any action that will occur within an attainment area is automatically exempt from General Conformity.
 If a proposed action is NOT exempt and will occur within a nonattainment/maintenance area (or within 10 percent of any NAAQS), a Level II, Air Quality Quantitative Assessment, is be required.

-Level II, Air Quality Quantitative Assessment: In Level II assessments the General Conformity thresholds are compared directly to the estimated net total direct and indirect emissions from the proposed action (or alternatives).
+Level II, Air Quality Quantitative Assessment: In Level II assessments the General Conformity thresholds are compared directly to the estimated annual net change in total direct and indirect emissions from the proposed action (or alternatives).
 The General Conformity thresholds can provide a definitive significance determination for General Conformity and an indicator of significance for NEPA as described below:

-- Applicability Analysis (Use as a Threshold): In an Applicability Analysis (for nonattainment and maintenance areas only), General Conformity thresholds are de minimis values used to compare against the action's worst-case estimated annual emissions for each pollutant of concern.
-If the Level II worst-case annual emissions estimate for any of the pollutants of concern is above the corresponding de minimis threshold values, a Conformity Determination and Level III assessment is required. - NEPA Assessment (Use as an Indicator): Given the General Conformity de minimis threshold values are the maximum net change an action can acceptably emit in nonattainment and maintenance areas, these threshold values would also be a conservative indicator if an action's emissions within an attainment area would also be acceptable.
+• Applicability Analysis (Use as a Threshold): In an Applicability Analysis (for nonattainment and maintenance areas only), General Conformity thresholds are de minimis values used to compare against the action's worst-case estimated annual emissions for each pollutant of concern.
+If the Level II worst-case annual emissions estimate for any of the pollutants of concern is above the corresponding de minimis threshold values, a Conformity Determination and Level III assessment is required.

+• NEPA Assessment (Use as an Indicator): Given the General Conformity de minimis threshold values are the maximum net change an action can acceptably emit in nonattainment and maintenance areas, these threshold values would also be a conservative indicator if an action's emissions within an attainment area would also be acceptable.
 In other words, if the threshold is acceptable in nonattainment areas, it must be more than acceptable in an attainment area.
 If the Level II worst-case annual emissions estimate for any pollutant of concern is above the corresponding de minimis threshold values, this indicates further evaluation is needed and a Level III assessment is required.